-ORA: General qualitative information on a bank's operational risk framework a) Their policies, frameworks and guidelines for the management of operational risk.
+ORA: General qualitative information on a bank's operational risk framework

 Operational risk is the potential exposure of assets to financial, reputational or impacts resulting from inadequate or failed internal processes, people, systems, or external events.
 The Bank has developed and implemented an operational risk framework supported by a set of standards and operating procedures in accordance with Basel III guidelines.
 The Operational Risk Management Framework aims to actively manage Operational risk and set the standards of identification, assessment, monitoring, and response.
 The framework is built around and accounts for the risk impact on a spectrum of assets.
 Defined risk thresholds and authority matrices are set in line with the Operational risk appetite and lay at the base of decision making and management of the operational risk inherent to ADIB's existing and new offering and their supporting business processes.